19hours/sg-statutes/Acts/Securities and Futures Act.md

 in the case where the business trust is not registered under the Business Trusts Act (Cap.
 31A) —

-“

-This offer is made in reliance on the exemption under section 282V(8)(c) of the Securities and Futures Act.
-It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore and the business trust is not registered under the Business Trusts Act.
+“This offer is made in reliance on the exemption under section 282V(8)(c) of the Securities and Futures Act.
+It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore and the business trust is not registered under the Business Trusts Act.”; and

-”; and

 (AB)

 in the case where the business trust is registered under the Business Trusts Act —

-“

-This offer is made in reliance on the exemption under section 282V(8)(c) of the Securities and Futures Act.
-It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore.
+“This offer is made in reliance on the exemption under section 282V(8)(c) of the Securities and Futures Act.
+It is not made in or accompanied by a prospectus that is registered by the Monetary Authority of Singapore.”; and

-”; and

 (B) a notification in writing that the units or derivatives of units being offered shall not be subsequently sold to any person unless the offer resulting in such subsequent sale is made —